semgrep/semgrep/docs/config.md

 ## Config format

-This document provides examples for the .yaml format for specifying rules to sgrep.
+This document describes sgrep rule fields and provides rule examples.
 It does not cover the patterns themselves; for [the pattern syntax see patterns.md](patterns.md)

 If instead of writing rules, you want run them, ship them to your team, or enforce them in CI/CD, check out the easy-to-use [bento.dev](https://bento.dev)